eomasters-repos/eom-davalien/docs/TestDefinition.md

     * `numFeatures` - The number of features expected in the vector data.
 * `metadata` -
     * `path` - The path to a metadata attribute.
 If in the Metadata, elements exists with the same name on the same level then the name must be appended with a number, like `path: "metadata/path/element[2]/attribute[16]"`.
+Some metadata values are dynamic values.
+For example, in some cases an operator instance ID is used, which is different for each run.
+Such values should not be used in the test definition.
     * `value` - The expected value of the attribute as text.
 * `sampleCoding` - The expected sample codings (FlagCoding and IndexCoding)
     * `name` - The name of the sample coding.